Johnson Righeira: 2016–present

 In 2019, he released the dance single "Formentera" with La Bionda.

 In 2020, Righi founded his own record label, Kottolengo Recordings.
 The record label is based in Canavese, Italy.

 On 23 July 2021, Righi released an electro-krautrock version of "Vamos a la playa", remixed by musician and record producer Gaudi, marking the 40th anniversary since the release of the single.

 Personal life

 Drugs

 On 19 November 1993, Righi was arrested in Padua along with 37 others, for drug dealing.
 He ended up in prison together with his then-girlfriend Silvia Lunardi.
 He remained in prison for five months until the trial cleared him completely of the drug charges.
-In 1995, Italian newspaper la Repubblica reported that Righi and Lunardi were sentenced to one year and four months of imprisonment as well as a L.2 million fine.
-Righi later described the situation in an interview, "The world collapsed on me, I felt like I was in a dead end street ... my cellmates helped me a lot."
+In 1995, the Italian newspaper la Repubblica reported that Righi and Lunardi were sentenced to one year and four months of imprisonment as well as a 2 million lira fine.
+Righi later described the situation in an interview, "The world collapsed on me, I felt like I was in a dead-end street ... my cellmates helped me a lot."